m-redding/ProposalEdits/final-sp-proposal.md

 - Fake methods are used to illustrate "something needs to happen, but the details are unimportant."
 As a general rule, if an operation is not directly related to one of the Event Hubs types, it can likely be assumed that it is for illustration only.
 These methods will most often use ellipses for the parameter list, in order to help differentiate them.

 ## Why this is needed
+TODO: every other cloud messaging has implicit batching, event hubs is the only one that doesn't

 When applications need to process low frequency or sparse event streams, the current approach for publishing a single event can introduce inefficiencies that could negatively impact throughput.
 In order to avoid this, developers need to include non-trivial overhead to their code to manage decisions around caching batches-in-progress, routing events to the correct batch, and publishing partial batches when events aren't being published frequently .
 With the streaming producer, applications can queue events into the producer as they are needed and the producer will take care of efficiently managing batches and publishing.

 A method to publish a single event was available in legacy versions of the Event Hubs client library.
 However, this method used a naïve approach of  simply publishing a batch containing one event, rendering it highly inefficient.
 Developers often assumed that there was an intelligence behind the method, expecting it to leverage efficient batching, leading to overuse and poor application performance.
 The streaming producer returns the ability to publish a single event, but with a more efficient implementation that helps to ensure throughput and reduce resource use.